 - Evacuate immediately if it is safe to do so.
 Seek higher ground outside the path of the landslide.
 Getting out of the path of a landslide or debris flow path is your best protection. - If you cannot leave safely, move out of the path of the debris.
 The side of your house furthest from the landslide is likely to be the safest location within the property. - Take your pets with you, and move livestock to safe paddocks, if you can do so without endangering yourself. - Alert your neighbours.
 They may not be aware of the potential hazard.
 Advising them of a threat may save their lives.
 Help neighbours who need assistance to evacuate if you can do so without putting yourself in danger. - Contact your local council or technical expert.
-Local council engineers or other
+Local council engineers or other geotechnical engineers are the people best able to assess the potential danger.

-For more information visit: eqc.govt.nz
+For more information visit: naturalhazards.govt.nz